Skincare Ingredients: Cleansers

 What it’s for

 It’s all in the name with this one!
 For a lot of people that wear makeup, cleanser is basically mandatory because who wants to sleep with all that on their face?
 But even if you don’t wear makeup, dirt, sebum and other products (you are wearing sunscreen, right?) can build up on the surface of your skin, which is a recipe for clogged pores and irritation.
-Cleansers emulsify that layer of gunk, breaking everything up so it can be washed away.
+Cleansers emulsify that layer of gunk, breaking everything up so it can be washed away, and people also use body exfoliation products to improve their skin and make it feel better.

 Ingredients of note